jojelen/2HDME/README.md

   included in GNU/Linux distributions.
 See https://www.gnu.org/software/gsl/ for details.

+* To use HiggsBounds and HiggsSignals, one needs to download and compile the two programs respectively.
+The libraries libHB and libHS should be placed in lib directory.

 ### Additional dependencies

 These dependencies are optional and can be enabled/disabled by commenting the